Logo

 Gene Kelly's maternal grandfather was an immigrant from Derry, Ireland, and his maternal grandmother was of German ancestry.

-When he was eight, Gene Kelly's mother enrolled him and his brother James in dance classes.
+When he was eight, Gene Kelly's mother enrolled him and his brother James in dance classes, along with their sisters.

 Gene Kelly attended St Raphael Elementary School in the Morningside neighborhood of Pittsburgh and graduated from Peabody High School at age 16.